augori/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 of the principal functionality.

 Starting from 0.9 release, QGIS has optional scripting support using Python language.
-We've decided for Python as it's one of the most favourite languages for scripting.
+We've decided on Python as it's one of the most favourite languages for scripting.
 PyQGIS bindings depend on SIP and PyQt4.
-The reason for using SIP instead of more widely used SWIG is that the whole QGIS code depends on Qt libraries.
-Python bindings for Qt (PyQt) are done also using SIP and this allows seamless integration of PyQGIS with PyQt.
+The reason for using SIP instead of more widely used SWIG is that the entire QGIS code base depends on Qt libraries.
+Python bindings for Qt (PyQt) are also done using SIP and this enables seamless integration of PyQGIS with PyQt.

-There are several ways how to use Python bindings in |qg| desktop, they are covered in detail in the following sections:
+There are several ways to use Python bindings in |qg| desktop, they are covered in detail in the following sections:

 * automatically run Python code when QGIS starts